operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_olm.md

 ---
 ## operator-sdk olm

-Manage the Operator Lifecycle Manager installation in your cluster
+Manage the Operator Lifecycle Manager installation in your cluster.

+Operator SDK officially supports the following OLM versions: unknown.
+Any other version installed with this command may work but is not officially tested.

 ### Options